2006 Montenegrin independence referendum: Neutral

 The Movement for Changes, although de facto supporting independence, decided not to join the pro-independence coalition, on the arguments that they considered the independentists as largely made of 'DPS criminals', and that the bloc is an "Unholy Alliance" gathered around a controversial Prime Minister Milo Đukanović, seen by these party officials as an obstacle to complete democracy in Montenegro.

 A similar stance was taken by the ethnic Albanian Democratic League in Montenegro, which called the Albanians of Montenegro to boycott the referendum.
 Regardless, most ethnic Albanians voted for independence.

-Opinion polling
+Opinion polls

 Polling throughout the campaign was sporadic, with most polls showing pro-independence forces leading but not surpassing the 55% threshold.
 Only in the later weeks did polls begin to indicate the threshold would be passed.